pgolomysov/vin-python-monolith/README.md

 ### TBD:
 * Redis Lists as message broker.
 No ack for consumer.
 Now used for simplicity, should be replace for RabbitMQ (for ex.)
 * Monolithic architecture chosen for simplicity, might be split to microservices
-* Improve event system code
+* Improve event system design
 * Improve logging and alerting
 * RBAC
 * Sync/async fix